jimp-dev/pngjs3/README.md

 Simple PNG encoder/decoder for Node.js and browsers with no dependencies.

-A fork from [pngjs2](https://github.com/lukeapage/pngjs) that in turn is based on the original [pngjs](https://github.com/niegowski/node-pngjs).
+A fork from [pngjs](https://github.com/lukeapage/pngjs).
 The package is prepared for the browser and there are some changes in the exports.
-The `pngjs2` has been extended with the following enhancements:
+The `pngjs` has been extended with the following enhancements:

 - `skipRescale` that allows retrieval of 16-bit data if input was 16-bit
 - `grayscaleData` for retrieving the grayscale bitmap (_note_ ignores alpha channel and caches the grayscale conversion&dagger;)